Our Safety Culture Change Approach

 Companies on the forefront of positive workplace safety culture add another whole level of predictive metrics to act upon: safety opportunities, safety action team meetings, safety training hours, and employee perception survey results.
 These proactive metrics measure employee engagement in creating an injury-free workplace.
 We recognize and reward employees individually and as a plant facility team when goals are met in every metric measurement.
 There is a direct correlation between high employee engagement and low reportable injury rates.
 In addition, employees begin to watch out for each other’s safety, recognizing not only their own unsafe behavior but also warning others who might be working in an unsafe way.

-At EnPro, we use Continuous Improvement principles to engage all employees through Safety Action Teams.
+WLS clients use Continuous Improvement principles to engage all employees through Safety Action Teams.
 Some are standing teams, some are issue-specific teams.
 We offer our own basic safety training to employees through webinars and other online learning platforms.
 And we use employee perception surveys to help employees think about their own involvement in creating the positive workplace safety culture, as well as to gauge how well their particular plant facility is doing.

 Change Point #3 – Formal Mitigation Procedures